Maece97/node-express-http-api-example/README.md

 ## Basic Tasks

+### Information:
+You will need Postman to interact with this application: https://www.postman.com/downloads/
+Settings:
+- HTTP Type: POST
+- Body => Select "RAW" from the radio buttons and "JSON" on the selection menu on the right
+- Format your parameters like this:
+`{
+    "text": "Hello World"
+}`

 ### Task 1 - TextManipulation (Easy):

 In this task, we create a service to reverse a string.